Redshift Evolution of the Electron Density in the ISM at $z\sim 0-9$ Uncovered with JWST/NIRSpec Spectra and Line-Spread

 Although it is not obvious that global galaxy properties impact on the ISM property of $n_{\rm e}$, the $n_{\rm e}\appropto(1+z)^{2}$ relation suggests that nebula densities of high-$z$ star-forming galaxies are generally high due to the compact morphology, i.e., smaller effective radii $r_{\rm e}$ and virial radii $r_{\rm vir}$.
-Given the size evolutions of $r_{\rm e}\appropto(1+z)^{-1}$ \citep{Shibuya2015,Ono2022arXiv} and $r_{\rm vir}\propto(1+z)^{-1}$ \citep[e.g.,][]{Mo2002}, stellar- and halo-mass densities are expected to be proportional to $r_{\rm e}^{-2}\appropto(1+z)^{2}$ and $r_{\rm vir}^{-2}\propto(1+z)^{2}$ at a given mass, respectively, under the assumption that star-forming galaxies have disks (suggested by their low S{\'e}rsic indices; cf. \citealt{Shibuya2015,Ono2022arXiv}) whose heights are constant.
+Given the size evolutions of $r_{\rm e}\appropto(1+z)^{-1}$ \citep{Shibuya2015,Ono2023} and $r_{\rm vir}\propto(1+z)^{-1}$ \citep[e.g.,][]{Mo2002}, stellar- and halo-mass densities are expected to be proportional to $r_{\rm e}^{-2}\appropto(1+z)^{2}$ and $r_{\rm vir}^{-2}\propto(1+z)^{2}$ at a given mass, respectively, under the assumption that star-forming galaxies have disks (suggested by their low S{\'e}rsic indices; cf. \citealt{Shibuya2015,Ono2023}) whose heights are constant.
 If the stellar-mass and halo-mass densities are proportional to $n_{\rm e}$, $n_{\rm e}$ is approximately proportional to $(1+z)^{2}$.
 This suggestion is similar to the conclusion claimed by \citet{Davies2021}.

-However, given that the JWST galaxies generally have $n_{\rm e}$ values slightly lower than those predicted by the $p=2$ evolutionary relation. \tcra{Although this discrepancy may be explained by the $\sim20$\% uncertainty of the electron temperature (Section \ref{subsec:ne})}, we should think of other factors that can decrease $n_{\rm e}$ values.
-One possible explanation is that high electron temperatures of high-$z$ metal-poor nebulae reduce $n_{\rm e}$ values \citep{Kewley2019}.
+However, the JWST galaxies generally have $n_{\rm e}$ values slightly lower than those predicted by the $p=2$ evolutionary relation. \tcra{Although this discrepancy may be explained by the $\sim20$\% uncertainty of the electron temperature (Section \ref{subsec:ne})}, we should think of other factors that can decrease $n_{\rm e}$ values.
+One possible explanation is that \tcra{thermal expansions at higher electron temperatures of high-$z$ metal-poor nebulae result in lower $n_{\rm e}$ values for a given pressure} \citep{Kewley2019}.
 The $p\sim1$--2 evolutionary relation of $n_{\rm e}$ may originate from a combination of the compact morphology and the high electron temperature of high-$z$ galaxies. \tcra{It should be noted that the JWST galaxies have $M_{*}$ values $\sim1$ dex smaller than those of the SFMS galaxies at $z\sim0$--3.
 Since the observed size-mass relation is a positive trend, $z\sim0$--3 galaxies with similar $M_{*}$ to the JWST galaxies may have larger $n_{\rm e}$ values than the current SFMS samples.
 This could lead to an even flatter redshift evolution of $n_{\rm e}$.}